softkave/fimidara-server-node/notes/damilope/working.md

 - newly uploaded files do not show in the file list until refresh
 - upload new file through update fails
 - add web header to error page
+- some docs are not working
+- fimidara sync is not working/slow
+- surface a percentage of completion for fimidara sync & upload api
+- a timestamp to logs

 ## Implementation notes